Pistonite/workex/README.md

 ```
 The `INPUTS` are TypeScript files that contain `export interface` declarations.
 All exported interface will be scanned.
 If you want to exclude some interface,
 put them in another file that's not part of the `INPUTS`.
-Other exports, including `export type`,
-are ignored.
+Other exports are ignored, including:

+- `export type`
+- `declare`

 All `import` statements will also be included in the output, no unused import analysis is done.

+Some syntaxes are not supported:
+- namespaces
+- imports in the middle of exports (why)
+Unsupported syntax will generate an error.

 The `protocol` should be a JavaScript literal, such as `"myproto"` (The quotes need to be part
 of the input, so in shell you might need to use `'"myproto"'`.
 This is used to filter messages